The world’s first EDA sensor in a watch

 By doing regular EDA sessions on your Sense and tracking your responses over time, you can build a mindfulness practice and improve your mental well-being.
 Clinical studies have shown that mindfulness-based practice, such as meditation, is most effective at reducing stress.*

-Sense users see a daily Stress Management Score in the Fitbit app ranging from 1 to 100—where a higher number means you’re showing fewer physical signs of stress.
+See a daily Stress Management Score in the Fitbit app ranging from 1 to 100—where a higher number means you’re showing fewer physical signs of stress.
 It’s calculated based on three metrics: your responsiveness, exertion balance and sleep patterns.

 Only Fitbit Premium members see their score breakdown.